GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/6-Chatbot-Frontend.md

 ### What do I do if the responses are incorrect?

-It's important to remember the model is pre-trained with data, given a system message to guide it, in addition to the company data it has access to via vCore-based Azure Cosmos DB.
+It's important to remember the model is pre-trained with data, given a system message to guide it, in addition to the company data it has access to via Azure Cosmos DB.
 There are times when the Azure OpenAI model may generate an incorrect response to the prompt given that is either incomplete or even a hallucination (aka includes information that is not correct or accurate).

 There are a few options of how this can be handled when the response is incorrect: